Skip to main content

 Dongelberg Castle, locally known as Château de Dongelberg, lies in the village of the same name, in the province of Walloon Brabant in the Wallonia region in Belgium.

-At present Dongelberg Castle is private property and can not be visited.
+Currently, Dongelberg Castle is private property and cannot be visited.
 It stands empty and is boarded up.
-There seemed to be a hotel in some other buildings on the castle terrain.
-An ominous castle, this one, I would have loved to take a look inside.
+There seemed to be a hotel in some other buildings on the castle grounds.
+This castle, I would say, is quite ominous, and I would have loved to take a look inside.

-The text above was written after I had visited the castle in 2011.
-In later years I also found out that it was put up for sale for €950,000.
-During restoration works in 2020, after it was sold, the castle sadly enough burned down.
-The last time I visited it again it was apparently being rebuilt.
-I am curious what its future use will be.
+The above account was written after I visited the castle in 2011.
+In later years, I also found out that it was put up for sale for €950,000.
+During restoration works in 2020, after it was sold, the castle unfortunately burned down.
+The last time I visited, it was apparently being rebuilt.
+I am curious about what its future use will be.

 Gallery